Islamization in Bangladesh: Background

 Bangladesh was thought to be established on the basis of secular Bengali nationalism that opposed the religion based politics of Pakistan.

 History

 Under Ziaur Rahman (1975–1981)

-Following the assassination of Sheikh Mujibur Rahman in August 1975, President Ziaur Rahman's military-backed regime initiated a series of constitutional changes that altered the fundamental principles of Bangladeshi constitution.
-These actions were later legitimized through the Fifth Amendment to the Constitution of Bangladesh, which endorsed all decrees and modifications made under martial law, even those that conflicted with the Constitution's original framework.
+Following the assassination of Sheikh Mujibur Rahman and Sipahi–Janata Revolution in 1975, Major General Ziaur Rahman's military-backed regime initiated a series of constitutional changes that altered the fundamental principles of Bangladeshi constitution.
+After solidifying control over the government, his administration began the process of state-sponsored Islamization that significant impacted on the culture and society of Bangladesh.
+These actions were published in the Extraordinary Gazette of Bangladesh on 23 April 1977, and later legitimized through the fifth amendment to the Constitution of Bangladesh on 6 April 1979, which endorsed all government proclamation orders, decrees and modifications made under martial law, even those that conflicted with the constitution's original framework.

+Rahman's leadership redefined the ideological identity of the state.
+One of the most significant shifts was the erosion of secularism.
+The fifth amendment replaced secularism with the phrase "Absolute Trust and Faith in the Almighty Allāh [God]" as one of the four fundamental principles of the constitution.
+The amendment also replaced secular Bengali nationalism with Bangladeshi nationalism in the constitution.
+Islamic phrase Bismillah-ar-Rahman-ar-Rahim (in the name of Allah, the Beneficent, the Merciful) was introduced into the preamble of the constitution.
+The concept of socialism was reinterpreted to mean economic and social justice, while Article 12, which had explicitly enshrined secularism and religious freedom, was entirely removed.
+In addition, Article 25(2) was incorporated into the constitution, emphasising the state's commitment to foster strong and harmonious relationships among Muslim nations, in which Rahman personally played key role.